10 tips for beginner investors

 2. Beware reckless caution

-The average cash Isa pays just 1.59%, according to financial website Moneyfacts.
+The average long-term fixed cash Isa pays just 1% interest, according to financial website Moneyfacts.
 That is less than the current rate of inflation of 1.6%, meaning that the majority of cash savers are actually losing money in real terms.

 3. There are tax advantages of investing

-Savers are entitled to an annual tax-free allowance of up to £11,880 this year on money invested through a stocks and shares Isa.
-From 1 July, this allowance will rise to £15,000.
+Savers are entitled to an annual tax-free allowance of up to £15,240 this tax year on money invested through a stocks and shares Isa.
+From 6 April, this allowance will rise to £20,000.

 You do not pay capital gains tax on any income earned or interest paid on investments made through an Isa.
 You will also pay a flat rate of 10% on any dividends, which benefits higher-rate taxpayers in particular as they would otherwise pay 32.5%.